-Restriction of importation of printed copies of works
+135 Restriction of importation of copies of works etc.

-135. (1) In this section:

-- (a) a reference to Australia does not include a reference to the external Territories; and - (b) a reference to importation into Australia does not include a reference to importation from such a Territory. - (2) The owner of the copyright in a published literary, dramatic or musical work may give notice in writing to the Comptroller-General of Customs (in this section referred to as "the Comptroller-General") stating: - (a) that he is the owner of the copyright in the work; and - (b) that he objects to the importation into Australia, during a period specified in the notice, of copies of the work to which this section applies. - (3) A notice under the last preceding subsection is of no effect unless the period specified in the notice does not exceed 5 years and does not extend beyond the end of the period for which the copyright in the work to which the notice relates is to subsist. - (4) This section applies, in relation to a work, to any printed copy of the work made outside Australia and the external Territories the making of which would, if it had been made in Australia by the person who imported it into Australia, have constituted an infringement of the copyright in the work.
+- (1) In this section: - (a) a reference to Australia does not include a reference to the external Territories; and - (b) a reference to importation into Australia does not include a reference to importation from such a Territory. - (2) A person may give the Comptroller-General a written notice stating: - (a) that the person is the owner of the copyright in copyright material; and - (b) that the person objects to the importation into Australia of copies of the copyright material to which this section applies. - (3) When a notice is given under subsection (2), any prescribed document must be given with the notice.